Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/concept-camera-control-transitions.md

 Use [Cinemachine with Timeline](concept-timeline.md) to choreograph Cinemachine Cameras and manage shots in predictable situations, like cutscenes.

-When you use Timeline with Cinemachine Cameras, Timeline overrides the Cinemachine Brain priority system.
+When you use Timeline with Cinemachine Cameras, Timeline overrides the Cinemachine Brain priority system, meaning that the Priority and active state of the Cinemachine Cameras is ignored when a Cinemachine Camera Clip is active.
 The live Cinemachine Camera selection is based on the activation of specific Cinemachine Camera clips that give you precise, to-the-frame camera control.

 ## Cinemachine Camera transitions